 Fearless But Vulnerable

 Historically, wolverines ranged south from Canada and Alaska, through the mountainous regions of the West to California, Utah, and Colorado.
-Today, healthy populations of wolverines inhabit remote, high-elevation areas of the North Cascades in Washington, and the northern Rocky Mountains in Idaho, Montana and Wyoming.
-There are between 250-300 wolverines left in the contiguous United States today.
+Today, healthy populations of wolverines inhabit remote, high-elevation areas of the Northern Cascades in Washington, and the northern Rocky Mountains in Idaho, Montana, and Wyoming.
+It is estimated there are between 250-300 wolverines in the contiguous United States today.

 Wolverines historically lived in Colorado until 1919, but were wiped out by poisoning and trapping targeted against coyotes and other predators.
-In the spring of 2009, Colorado welcomed the arrival of M56, a lone wolverine who traveled 500 miles from Wyoming to Colorado’s Rocky Mountain National Park and who is thought to be Colorado’s first wolverine in over 90 years.
+In the spring of 2009, Colorado welcomed the arrival of M56 (affectionately nicknamed Marty), a lone wolverine who traveled 500 miles from Wyoming to Colorado’s Rocky Mountain Park and who was thought to be Colorado’s first wolverine in over 90 years.

 Unfortunately, in May 2016, Marty, after traveling all the way to North Dakota, was shot and killed by a farm hand who, unaware that wolverines are opportunistic feeders who primarily feed on available carcasses, thought that he might kill the livestock.

 Colorado as Refuge

 Current climate change projections indicate that wolverines could lose up to 63% of their snowy habitat in the lower-48 by the year 2085.
 Colorado’s Rocky Mountains are likely to retain much of their spring snowpack, because of their high elevation, which could provide an important refuge for wolverines in the West.